 THIS IS US

-LJ, Jimmy, Nico and Karen Bellas
+Jimmy, Karen, L.J. and Nico Bellas

 WELCOME TO SORRISO KITCHEN

-Nothing makes us happier than to gather around the table and share a delicious meal together.
-Sorriso means "smile" in Italian and our son, LJ, who has Down Syndrome, is our inspiration.
-He brings a smile to everyone he meets.
-We wanted to create a safe place where LJ could work and be a vibrant part of the community he lives in.
-That was the dream of Sorriso Kitchen.
+Sorriso means "smile" in Italian.
+It's our son, LJ, who has Down Syndrome, who's been the inspiration for the restaurant.
+He brings a smile to everyone he meets.We wanted to create a safe place where LJ could work

 It all started around the kitchen table